Uplink03/elp-ip3100hr/protocol-dumper/README.md

 * Bin: The raw on-the-wire message
 * Txt: A text representation of the message for easy inspection
 * Payload: the message with the header stripped; i.e. just the data

+## What's the purpose of this?

+It started when I wanted to configure a camera I got and the only way to do it was through a closed source Windows-only piece of software from the CD shipped with the camera.
+Point of reference: I'm running Linux, I don't have a CD drive, and even if I could attempt to run Wine or a Windows VM the software doesn't seem to be available for download anywhere.

+I'm hoping that one day somebody (if not me) will write some software that can do some minimal configuration on these cameras.
+I can't see all functionality being implemented because of at least a few roadblocks:

+* the password algorithm is probably crazy and the only way to figure it out is to disassemble the .exe
+* the camera frames don't appear to be encapsulated in a standard format and might as well just be raw H.264

+Changing the network settings with the default password should be achievable.
+It would be nice if the password algorithm were found too though.